 - 1. Turn off the Vehicle Dynamic Control System. - 2.
-Check the area in front and behind the vehicle is clear of obstructions. - Turn the steering wheel right and left to clear an area around the front tires. - 4.
+Check the area in front and behind the vehicle is clear of obstructions. - 3.
+Turn the steering wheel right and left to clear an area around the front tires. - 4.
 Slowly rock the vehicle forward and backward.
-Shift back and forth between R (reverse) and D (drive).
-Apply the accelerator as little as possible to maintain the rocking motion.
-Release the accelerator pedal before shifting between R (reverse) and D (drive).
-Do not spin the tires above 35 mph (55 km/h). - 5.
-If the vehicle cannot be freed after a few tries, contact a professional towing service to remove the vehicle.
+Shift back and forth between R (reverse) and D (drive). - Apply the accelerator as little as possible to maintain the rocking motion. - Release the accelerator pedal before shifting between R and D. - Do not spin the tires above 35 mph.
+(55 km/h). - If the vehicle can not be freed after a few tries, contact a professional towing service to remove the vehicle.